castle-engine/castle-engine/examples/isometric_game/README.md

 Demo of an isometric game, using static images, using Castle Game Engine.

-Everything is just drawn as 2D, using our TGLImage.
+Everything is just drawn as 2D, using our TDrawableImage.

 This could be made much more impressive by: